 SigFox uses proprietary technology, an example of using a slow modulation rate to achieve a more extended range.
 Due to this design choice, SigFox is an excellent option for applications where the system only needs to send small, infrequent bursts of data.

 Possible applications include parking sensors, water meters, or smart garbage cans.
 However, it also has some drawbacks.
 Sending data back to the sensors/devices (downlink capability) is severely limited, and signal interference can become an issue.

 Link Labs is a LoRa Alliance member and thus uses the LoRa chip mentioned above.
 However, instead of using LoRaWAN, Link Labs has built a proprietary MAC layer (software) on top of Semtech’s chips called Symphony Link.

 Link Labs was founded in 2013 by former members of the Johns Hopkins University Applied Physics Laboratory and is headquartered in Annapolis, Maryland.

-Symphony Link adds some important connectivity features compared to LoRaWAN including: guaranteed message receipt, firmware upgrade over-the-air, removal of duty cycle limit, repeater capability, and dynamic range.
+Symphony Link adds some vital connectivity features compared to LoRaWAN including guaranteed message receipt, firmware upgrade over-the-air, removal of duty cycle limit, repeater capability, and dynamic range.

-Weightless SIG (special interest group) was founded in 2008 with the mission of standardizing LPWANs.
+Weightless SIG (special interest group) was founded in 2008 with the mission of standardizing LPWAN technologies.
 There are five “Promotor Group Members” including Accenture, ARM, M2COMM, Sony-Europe, and Telensa.